bartrumb/microfeed/memory-bank/activeContext.md

 # Active Context - 2025-03-03

+## Current Focus: TypeScript Migration Cleanup

+We are currently in the process of migrating the Microfeed project from JavaScript/JSX to TypeScript.
+Several components have been successfully converted to TypeScript (.tsx), but the original JSX files still remain in the codebase.
+Our immediate focus is to clean up these redundant files.

+### Identified Issues

+1. **Redundant JSX Files**
+   - Several components now have both .jsx and .tsx versions
+   - This creates confusion about which file is actually being used
+   - May lead to inconsistencies if changes are made to one file but not the other

+2. **File Structure Documentation**
+   - Need to maintain clear documentation of the migration progress
+   - Track which components have been migrated and which still need conversion

+### Action Items

+1. **Remove Redundant JSX Files**
+   - Identified 10 .jsx files that need to be removed (see progress.md for the list)
+   - Need to verify application builds and runs correctly after removal

+2. **Update Documentation**
+   - Created fileStructureUpdate.md to track migration progress
+   - Updated progress.md with current tasks

+## Previous Focus: Resolving Cloudflare Pages Deployment Issues

 ## Current Focus: Resolving Cloudflare Pages Deployment Issues

 We are currently addressing persistent asset loading issues in the Cloudflare Pages preview deployment that are causing 404 errors and React warnings.